-extreme low water line: The lowest elevation reached by the sea as recorded by a tide gauge during a given period.
+extreme low water line: the lowest elevation reached by the sea as recorded by a tide gauge during a given period.

-habitat: the environment in which an organism, species, or community lives.
-Just as humans live in houses, within neighborhoods, within a town or geographic area, within a certain region, and so on, marine organisms live in habitats which may be referred to at different scales. (see also "critical marine habitat", "important marine habitat")
+habitat: the particular portion of the environment in which an organism, species, or community lives.
+Just as humans live in houses, within neighborhoods, within a town or geographic area, within a certain region, etc., marine organisms live in habitats which may be referred to at different scales (see also "critical marine habitat", "important marine habitat").

-headlands: bluffs, promontories or points of high shoreland jutting out into the ocean, generally sloping abruptly into the water.
-Oregon headlands are generally identified in the report on Visual Resource analysis of the Oregon Coastal Zone, OCCDC, 1974.
+headlands: bluffs, promontories or points of elevated shoreland jutting out into the ocean, typically sloping abruptly into the water.
+Oregon Coast headlands are generally identified in the report on Visual Resource Analysis of the Oregon Coastal Zone, OCCDC, 1974.
 (Oregon Statewide Planning Goals)